 3. Start a seed fund

 A varied healthy diet supports healthy endocrine function.
 Though there’s little scientific proof of effectiveness as yet, you may want to practice “seed cycling.”
-For those of us who don’t obsessively stay up to date with every Pinterest craze [RAISES HAND], seed cycling means periodically introducing different types of seeds into your diet.
+For those of us who don’t obsessively stay up to date with every Pinterest craze, seed cycling means periodically introducing different types of seeds into your diet.
 Sunflower seeds, pumpkin seeds, flax seed and on and on until you’ve tried all of those fatty little dietary guardian angels.

 4. Food is medicine